A Guide To Bees, Wasps, Hornets, and More

 Bees are the stinging insects most people are often familiar with.
 While bees tend to cause panic in most people, they are less likely to sting than wasps and hornets, and their stings are not as painful.
 However, bees can build hives near your home and may sting when provoked.
 There are a few different common types of bees that pose various threats to you and your home.

-Bumblebees are a backyard insect you can typically find around flower gardens spreading pollen.
+Bumblebees are backyard insects you can typically find around flower gardens spreading pollen.
 Bumblebees have alternating black and yellow bands around their body and are larger than most stinging insects.
 A defining feature of bumblebees is that their bodies are round and very fuzzy.
 Bumblebees typically build their nests in the grass, but can sometimes make nests near porches or decks.
 Bumblebees are generally harmless and not aggressive but will sting when provoked.

 Honeybees are smaller than bumblebees and have yellow and brown or black stripes.
 Honeybees live in large colonies that typically nest in hollow trees or walls.
 Honeybees are essential pollinators for crops and other plants and are often domesticated in commercial hives to produce honey for human consumption.
 Like bumblebees, honeybees will not typically sting unless they feel their hive is in danger.

-Carpenter bees resemble bumblebees but have a smooth, rather than fuzzy, abdomen.
+Carpenter bees resemble bumblebees but have smooth, rather than fuzzy, abdomens.
 Carpenter bees have a bad reputation for building their homes inside wooden structures, which is why they pose a threat to your property.
 They prefer old or decaying wood rather than newly painted wood because it is softer and easier to bore into to lay eggs.
 If your home has any older wooden structures such as porches or wooden playhouses, these are at risk of becoming a home for carpenter bees.
 While carpenter bees rarely sting humans, their presence in wooden structures can cause them to lose stability and collapse or can speed up the natural rate of wood decay.

 How Do I Avoid Getting Stung by a Bee?